ToxicFrog/vstruct/README.md

     iS    -- Signed integer.

-Read: a signed integer with `S` bytes of precision.
-Write: a signed integer with `S` bytes of precision.
+- Read/Write: a signed integer with `S` bytes of precision.

 When writing, floating point values will be truncated, not rounded.